aztecrex/jaxrs-trailing-slash/README.md

 it as the design/impl proceeds and will have a final version ready by the time the module is published on Maven Central)

 Enforce a trailing-slash policy in JAX-RS.
-This package includes a collection of policies and an enforcing filter for JAX-RS 2.0.
+This module includes a collection of policies and an enforcing filter for JAX-RS 2.0.

 Per the JAX-RS specification, a request URI with a trailing slash is treated the same as one without a trailing slash for the purpose of selecting a handler method.

-This can be fine in some applications but problematic in others.
-This module provides a uniform means to (TODO declaratively, and per method) reject or accept an incoming request depending on whether its resource path has a trailing slash.
+While this can be fine in some applications, it is problematic in others.
+This module provides a uniform means to declaritively reject or accept, per resource method, an incoming request depending on whether its resource path has a trailing slash.